-No Longer Empty is unique in presenting site-specific exhibitions in all of our locations.
-We commission and curate art that has a connection to its space and neighborhood.
+No Longer Empty is unique in presenting site-responsive exhibitions.
+We commission and curate art that has a connection to its space, context and neighborhood.
 At the heart of our process is community engagement.
 We work with neighboring residents, and diverse curators and artists in the co-creation of all aspects of our programming.

 A synthesis of community interviews and site research drives the curatorial process, which aims to surface histories and local narratives.
-In this stage, we meet and listen to members of the community – artists, residents, organizations, and businesses.
-From both the site and area research, No Longer Empty distills all information into a theme and related programming that relates to the site as well as the input of local residents.
+We meet and listen to members of the community – artists, residents, organizations, and businesses — and distill local input with our own research to create an exhibition theme and related programming.

 No Longer Empty’s collaborative exhibitions and programs strengthen community networks and cultural resources.
 No Longer Empty has signature education programs that engage families and schools.
 To present this art experience to the widest audience possible, we work together with local community organizations and collectives.
 Many times our collaborations are interdisciplinary, drawing on the creative synergies from fields such as dance, music, or technology.